jweiland-net/events2/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

 """""""""""""
 If you have defined a detail page, you should also set pidOfListPage to have proper links back to the list view of event records.

+.. _mergeEvents:

+mergeEvents
+"""""""""""
+Merge all days and times of one event into one event.
+If you have many recurring events this option can help you to clean up your list views a little bit.
+BUT: In this special view you will not see the date directly.

 .. _userGroup: